dvasuta/javascript/README.md

   - Don't use document.write().

   - Strive to create functions which can be generalized, take parameters, and return values.
 This allows for substantial code reuse and, when combined with includes or external scripts, can reduce the overhead when scripts need to change.
 For example, instead of hard coding a pop-window with window size, options, and url, consider creating a function which takes size, url, and options as variables.

   - Comment your code!
 It helps reduce time spent troubleshooting JavaScript functions.

-  - Organize your code as an Object Literal/Singleton, in the Module Pattern, or as an Object with constructors.
+  - Organize your code as an [Object Literal/Singleton](http://kaijaeger.com/articles/the-singleton-design-pattern-in-javascript.html), in the [Module Pattern](http://www.yuiblog.com/blog/2007/06/12/module-pattern/), or as an [Object with constructors](http://mckoss.com/jscript/object.htm).

   - Minimize global variables - the less globals you create, the better.
 Generally one, for your application namespace, is a good number:

     ```javascript
     window.globalVar = { ... }
     ```

   - For maximum portability and compatibility, always prefer standards features over non-standards features (e.g., `string.charAt(3)` over `string[3] ` and element access with DOM functions instead of using an application-specific shorthand).

-  - Explicit scope
-    Always use explicit scope - doing so increases portability and clarity.
-For example, don't rely on window being in the scope chain.
-You might want to use your function in another application for which window is not the content window.
+  - Always use explicit scope - doing so increases portability and clarity.
+For example, don't rely on `window` being in the scope chain.
+You might want to use your function in another application for which `window` is not the content window.

     **[[⬆]](#TOC)**